Xilmi/Rotp-Fusion/README.md

 - Ufo tracker: Fixed crash on vertical or horizontal travels.
 - Ufo tracker: Fixed transport not identifying destinations.
 - Improved Governor Contextual help for Auto-Scout Auto-Colonize and Auto-Attack.
+- Fixed a potential memory leak with options screens.
+  - Some JPanel share their instance to get Mouse and keyboard action, without removing them.
+The Garbage collector may not removed them from memory, as the mouse and keyboard drivers still have a link on them.
+  - The options panels have now a "Terminate" method to remove these links.

 2025.03.15 (BR)
 - The Dark galaxy apply to AI too.